-A DFW listener called last weekend dismayed because he was hit by another driver, causing a wreck that was not his fault.
-The other party’s insurance said he was not eligible to collect his loss of value because his car was too old.
+A CarProUSA Radio Show listener from Dallas-Fort Worth called recently dismayed because he was hit by another driver causing a wreck that was not his fault.
+The other party's insurance said he was not eligible to collect his loss of value because his car was too old.
 This was not true.

 Types of Diminished Value